hoshikawa2/apigw_fn_json_header/README.md

----
-duration: PT1H00M0S
-description: Learn how to use Oracle Cloud API Gateway, Functions and Observability to validate JSON content and monitor API Headers and Body
-level: Advanced
-roles: Devops;Developer
-products: en/cloud/oracle-cloud-infrastructure/oci
-keywords: APIs REST/SOAP
-inject-note: true
----

 # Learn how to use Oracle Cloud API Gateway, Functions and Observability to validate JSON content and monitor API Headers and Body

 ## Introduction

 When we develop distributed applications, especially in architectures based on microservices, we want components that scale and perform well in their execution.
 They are very complex architectures, components that execute other components that execute other components in an infinite number of endless calls.

 Planning how to develop each of them is a huge task.
 You can expose your microservices built on a Kubernetes cluster through the OCI API Gateway.
 There are a series of facilities, such as performing call authentication and authorization, data validation and call optimization, to name just a few.